padde/stateoscope/README.md

 In both cases, a PDF file containing the graph visualization will be saved to the current directory.

-## Integrations
+## Adapters

-Stateoscope is currently integrated with the following state machine gems:
+Stateoscope ships with adapters for the following state machine gems:

 * [AASM](https://github.com/aasm/aasm)